cchaonie/parse-stacktrace/docs/how-slate-works.md

 The first merge_node is to merge 2 paragraphs.
 The result is the text node of the to be deleted paragraph will be appended to the previous sibling paragraph, which means the previous sibling paragraph will have 2 text nodes in its children.

 The second merge_node is to merge the 2 text nodes of the previous paragraph because it has a empty text node, which is the text node from the last merge_node operation.

+## How to change the style of the text?